Lost in Aggregation: The Causal Interpretation of the IV Estimand: The Causal Effect of an Aggregate Treatment

 \subsection{Aggregate-constrained Component Intervention Distribution (ACID) and the Aggregate Causal Effect}

 For a given intervention $\opdo(A=a)$ on the aggregate $A$, we introduce the \emph{aggregate-constrained component intervention distribution (ACID)} to describe how the intervention is instantiated in terms of the components $A_1,\ldots, A_k$, and how the components' relations to all other variables in the causal system change under intervention.

-That is, for $\mathbf{V} = \{I,U,A_1, ..., A_k, Y\}$, the ACID is given by an interventional distribution:
+\begin{definition}[Aggregate-constrained component intervention distribution; ACID] For an intervention $\opdo(A=a)$ on the aggregate $A$ in SCM~(1), and $\mathbf{V} = \{I,U,A_1,\dots,A_k,Y\}$, the ACID is given by an interventional distribution:

-We emphasize that \emph{any} causal claim about \emph{any} aggregate treatment presupposes an ACID, even if it is generally left implicit.
+\end{definition} We emphasize that \emph{any} causal claim about \emph{any} aggregate treatment presupposes an ACID, even if it is generally left implicit.

+A researcher who is unaware of the aggregated nature of the treatment (recall Fig.~\ref{fig:case11}) standardly makes three (implicit) assumptions about the causal effect in \eqref{eq:ATE-old}: that the intervention on $A$ makes $A$ independent of its causes, that $A=a$ can be interpreted in the same way under intervention and observation, and that it does not depend on the specific value $a$.
+In the aggregate setting these assumptions impose constraints on the ACID:

-The following three common desiderata, discussed in more detail in Section~\ref{sec:assumptions}, strike us as essential assumptions about an ACID in the context of IV estimation of linear causal effects: \begin{enumerate}[leftmargin = 1.5cm,align = left, label = \ourassump*] \item - The intervention $\opdo(A=a)$ is instantiated in terms of (possibly correlated) interventions on the $A_j$ that make the $A_j$ independent of their observational causes ($I$ and $U$). \item - $\opdo(A=a)$ satisfies the aggregation rule, i.e.\ the ACID lacks support for any combination of values of $a_1,\ldots, a_k$ that do not satisfy the aggregation rule~\eqref{eq:aggconstr}. \item - The causal effect of treatment $A$ on $Y$ is independent of the particular value $a$ that $A$ is set to in the intervention $\opdo(A=a)$.
-So, for all $a, a'$ that can be assigned:
+\begin{enumerate} \item[(a)] \textbf{Surgicality} - The intervention $\opdo(A=a)$ is instantiated in terms of (possibly correlated) interventions on the $A_j$ that make the $A_j$ independent of their observational causes ($I$ and $U$). \item[(b)] \textbf{Aggregation Rule} - $\opdo(A=a)$ satisfies the aggregation rule, i.e.\ the ACID lacks support for any combination of values of $a_1,\ldots, a_k$ that does not satisfy the aggregation rule~\eqref{eq:aggconstr}. \item[(c)] \textbf{Value Independence} - For all $a, a'$ values that can be assigned:

+That is, the causal effect of treatment $A$ on $Y$ is independent of the particular value $a$ that $A$ is set to in the intervention $\opdo(A=a)$. \end{enumerate} These conditions are not strictly minimal, but any weakening would change the interpretation of the linear causal effect from how it is usually understood.
+We discuss this in more detail in Section~\ref{sec:assumptions}.
+We refer to an ACID that satisfies these conditions as a \emph{valid} ACID, since it ensures the usual interpretation of the linear causal effect:

-\end{enumerate} An ACID that satisfies all three desiderata is henceforth referred to as a \emph{valid ACID}.
-A valid ACID in \eqref{eq:iidist} will factor in the following way:
+{ \begin{definition}[Valid ACID] An ACID (Definition~\ref{def:acid}) is \emph{valid} if it satisfies all three conditions above: (a) surgicality, (b) the aggregation rule, and (c) value independence. \end{definition}} A valid ACID in \eqref{eq:iidist} will factor in the following way: